A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 The Horizon: A Code Written Together

-AI governance shouldn’t be the footnote to business development—it needs to be its directing story.
-As algorithms increasingly influence decisions once made by human intuition, what's next for ethics, regulation, and power will be played at 5G speed.
+AI governance shouldn’t be the footnote to innovation—it should be its guiding narrative.
+As algorithms increasingly influence decisions once made by human intuition, the of ethics, regulation, and power will be played at 5G speed.
 Governance must sprint to catch up—not just in tech hubs, but in every city where a doorbell watches a neighbor, or an HR hiring model decides someone’s .
 It’s not us against AI—it’s us building the kind of AI we’re ready to live with.

 Citations